 The Village Club & Preserve is a 501(c)3 non-profit entity, registered in the state of Florida.
-Its four directors are Krista Singleton (president), Dave Webb (vice president), Mark Mistarz (treasurer), and Sue Andersen (secretary), local residents of the West Villages and Crane Creek.
+Its seven directors are Krista Singleton (president), Dave Webb (vice president), Sue Andersen (secretary), Todd Rosenhaus (director), Kristy Roman (director), Cynthia Hale (director), and Matt Saum (director).
 The Village Club & Preserve received their 501(c)3 tax-exempt determination letter from the IRS in September 2018.
-We have four mission focused areas that will provide programming on the property, once it is restored--centered on athletics, education, partnership with other local non-profits, and providing membership opportunities for others to enjoy our grounds.
+We have four mission focused areas that provide programming on the property--centered on athletics, education, partnership with other local non-profits, and providing membership opportunities for others to enjoy our grounds.

 Who manages The Village Club & Preserve (VCP)?

-Who will be able to access The Village Club & Preserve property?
+Who is able to access The Village Club & Preserve property?

 Will my donation be tax deductible?

-What will the property look like?
-What amenities will it have?
+What does the property look like?
+What amenities does it have?

 Who can make donations and become a member?

 Anyone!
 Residents of the West Villages and Crane Creek, as well as the surrounding Treasure Coast community, are able to become members by making a one-time capital campaign donation and pledging ongoing dues of $40/month.
 See "How to Give" for more detail.